OPEN-NEXT/OKH-LOSH/Wikibase-Frontend-Specifications.md

     - equals a 'production category'
   - OTRL (and representative labels for the same)
     - …to filter for specific readiness levels of the design &/ the documentation
-- input of free-form SPARQL queries to query
+- (link to) input of free-form SPARQL queries to query
   - Wikibase
-  - the RDF knowledge base, published in a git repository
 - 'threading' of versions/variants of the same OSH
 - compare search results by selected data fields
 - detail pages for OSH projects (displayed e.g. after clicking on a search result) containing e.g.: